The following is a post from contributing writer Megan Spires at House of the Rising Sons.

 Type out the alphabet with a space in between each letter to leave room for cutting.
 You could even use different font colors if you choose to.
 Then print out your letters and begin cutting out each letter.
 Be sure to leave enough room so that you can write the letter of each sign individually, if you choose to.

 Start decorating and placing the letters on your favorite colored paper.
 You can make this piece of artwork as simple or complex as you’d like, depending on the age of your child.
 You could even include a photograph of them if you’d like.
-If you have a laminating machine, this would be a perfect project to laminate.
+If you have a laminating machine

 We made simple bookmarks with some of our favorite words in ASL on them.
 Your kids could also make them with their own names on them.